juristr/juristr.github.com/_posts/2016-08-06-ng2-forms-first-look.md

 </form>
 ```

-To hook it to Angular 2's Forms API, you first need to declare a `#form` like
+To hook it to Angular's Forms API, you first need to declare a `#form` like

 ```html
 <form #form="ngForm">